Dublin: Middle Ages

 Dublin Castle, which became the centre of Anglo-Norman power in Ireland, was founded in 1204 as a major defensive work on the orders of King John of England.
 Following the appointment of the first Lord Mayor of Dublin in 1229, the city expanded and had a population of 8,000 by the end of the 13th century.
-Dublin prospered as a trade centre, despite an attempt by King Robert I of Scotland to capture the city in 1317.
+Dublin prospered as a trade centre, despite an attempt by King Robert the Bruce of Scotland to capture the city in 1317.
 It remained a relatively small walled medieval town during the 14th century and was under constant threat from the surrounding native clans.
 In 1348, the Black Death, a lethal plague which had ravaged Europe, took hold in Dublin and killed thousands over the following decade.

 Dublin was the heart of the area known as the Pale, a narrow strip of English settlement along the eastern coast, under the control of the English Crown.
 The Tudor conquest of Ireland in the 16th century spelt a new era for Dublin, with the city enjoying a renewed prominence as the centre of administrative rule in Ireland where English control and settlement had become much more extensive.
-Determined to make Dublin a Protestant city, Queen Elizabeth I of England established Trinity College in 1592 as a solely Protestant university and ordered that the Catholic St. Patrick's and Christ Church cathedrals be converted to the Protestant church.
-The earliest map of the city of Dublin dates from 1610, and was by John Speed.
+Determined to make Dublin a Protestant city, Queen Elizabeth I established Trinity College in 1592 as a solely Protestant university and ordered that the Catholic St. Patrick's and Christ Church cathedrals be converted to the Protestant church.
+The earliest map of the city of Dublin is John Speed's Map of Dublin (1610).

-The city had a population of 21,000 in 1640 before a plague in 1649–51 wiped out almost half of the inhabitants.
+The city had a population of 21,000 in 1640 before a plague from 1649 to 1651 wiped out almost half of the inhabitants.
 However, the city prospered again soon after as a result of the wool and linen trade with England and reached a population of over 50,000 in 1700.
 By 1698 the manufacture of wool employed 12,000 people.